1933-06 The Polar Treasure

 Jules Verne’s character Captain Nemo conquers the South Pole in his vessel the Nautilus.
 Doc and his crew prevail over the northern ice in “The Polar Treasure.”
 Whereas the Nautilus has a near disaster after being trapped in an icy sepulcher, Doc’s vessel, the Helldiver, carries a quantity of liquid chemicals that will melt the ice should their ship become similarly trapped.

 The Polar expedition aspect of Dent’s story has some basis in fact.
 In 1931 famed explorer George Hubert Wilkins set off for the North Pole in a surplus World War I submarine, the USS O-12, now christened Nautilus.
-It’s also interesting to note that Wilkins middle name, Hubert, was used in “The Man of Bronze” for Hubert Robertson.
+It is also interesting to note that Wilkins middle name, Hubert, was used in “The Man of Bronze” for Hubert Robertson.
 Perhaps Dent was paying homage.

 1931